Reasonable Modification Policy:

 The Confederated Tribes of Umatilla operates its transportation program and services without regard to race, color, or national orgin in accordance with Title VI of the Civil Rights Act.
 Any person who believes they have been aggrieved by an unlawful discriminatory practice under Title VI may file a complaint with the Confederated Tribes' Planning Office.

-For more information on the Confederated Tribes Title VI Plan and the procedure to file a complaint, contact our Public Transit Operations Supervisor at 541-429-7519 to have your call routed; or visit the the Tribal Planning Office located at the Nixyaawii Governance Center 46411 Timine Way, Pendleton, OR 97801
+For more information on the Confederated Tribes Title VI Plan and the procedure to file a complaint, contact our Dispatch line at 541-429-7519 to have your call routed; or visit the the Tribal Planning Office located at the Nixyaawii Governance Center 46411 Timine Way, Pendleton, OR 97801

 CTUIR Title VI Complaint Form